-Higher inflation has a positive impact for GCP.
-Recent inflation figures indicate movement in this direction.
+Higher inflation would be good news for GCP.
+Recent inflation figures suggest things are going its way in this respect.
 However, the quid pro quo for this tends to be higher for longer interest rates, which influence the discount rate.
 At end June 2025, the weighted average discount rate on the portfolio was 8.33%, marginally lower than the 8.36% number for end March.
 That just reflects principal and interest payments across the portfolio.